hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Used when performing initialization with **grand_canonical_initialisation**.
     Checks that the diagonal elements `H_{ii}` found are higher in energy than the current reference `H_{00}`.
-If not, the reweighting step can lead to undesirable behavior such as large walker dumps on single determinants.
+If not, the reweighting step can possibly lead to undesirable behavior such as large walker dumps on single determinants.

     .. warning::